 Following her fellowship year, Brandee joined the Alliance for Children’s Rights, a legal non-profit organization that helps children in the dependency system gain access to education, health care, and other benefits and services in Los Angeles County.
 Brandee is now a Program Officer for Human Rights and International Justice at the MacArthur Foundation in Chicago.

-Eric A. Friedman works on health and human rights at the O’Neill Institute for National and Global Health Law at the Georgetown University Law Center, where he is Project Leader for the Joint Action and Learning Initiative on National and Global Responsibilities for Health (JALI).
-JALI is a platform for clarifying specific responsibilities under, and proposing and advocating for pathways to achieve, a progressive vision of the right to health.
-Its work thus far has been on preparing the ground for a Framework Convention on Global Health, a global health treaty – the Framework Convention – that would be based upon the right to health and aimed at closing gaping national and global health inequities.
+Eric A. Friedman works on global health and human rights projects at the O’Neill Institute for National and Global Health Law at the Georgetown University Law Center, and is Project Leader for the Framework Convention on Global Health (FCGH) initiative.
+The FCGH is a proposed global health treaty based upon the right to health and aimed at closing gaping national and global health inequities.

-Before joining the O’Neill Institute, Eric worked on HIV/AIDS and global health campaigns at Physicians for Human Rights (PHR), beginning with his Bernstein fellowship year.
-In his last several years at PHR, Eric’s advocacy and policy work focused on the massive shortage of health care workers in sub-Saharan Africa and incorporating the right to health into U.S. and developing country policies.
-He served on the Board of the Global Health Workforce Alliance, chaired the affiliated Health Workforce Advocacy Initiative, and published several reports and guides on the health workforce and right to health.
+Before joining the O’Neill Institute in 2010, Eric worked on HIV/AIDS and global health campaigns at Physicians for Human Rights (PHR), beginning with his Bernstein fellowship year.
+Much of his advocacy and policy work focused on the massive shortage of health care workers in sub-Saharan Africa and incorporating the right to health into U.S. and developing country policies.
+He served on the Board of the Global Health Workforce Alliance, chaired the Health Workforce Advocacy Initiative, and published several guides on the health workforce and right to health.

 Eric graduated from the Law School in June 2002.
 He was a member of the Lowenstein International Human Rights Clinic from his second semester of law school on.
-His clinic projects included helping prepare a human rights and HIV/AIDS framework, leading a project to help develop model HIV/AIDS legislation for several countries in East Africa, and conducting preliminary work for a report on human rights and HIV/AIDS in India.
+His clinic projects included preparing a human rights and HIV/AIDS framework, developing model HIV/AIDS legislation for several countries in East Africa, and conducting preliminary work for a report on human rights and HIV/AIDS in India.
 Eric received the Khosla Memorial Fund for Human Dignity Prize for his human rights work in law school.
 He received his undergraduate degree from Yale, graduating in 1999 with a B.A. in psychology.

-Susan Benesch is faculty associate at the Berkman Center for Internet and Society at Harvard University.
-She also directs the Dangerous Speech Project (voicesthatpoison.org), working to counter the effects of inflammatory speech, and she teaches human rights at American University in Washington, D.C.
+Susan Benesch (J.D.
+2001) is faculty associate at the Berkman Klein Center for Internet and Society at Harvard University.
+She founded and directs the Dangerous Speech Project seeking to diminish violent hatred, online and offline, and she teaches human rights at American University in Washington, D.C.